JuliaPhysics/Measurements.jl/docs/examples.rst

 In order to propagate the uncertainties, ``Measurements.jl`` keeps track of the partial derivative of an expression with respect to all independent measurements from which the expression comes.
-The package provides two convenient functions, ``Measurements.derivative`` and ``Measurements.gradient``, that return the partial derivative and the gradient of an expression with respect to independent measurements.
+The package provides two convenient functions, ``Measurements.derivative``, that returns the partial derivative and the gradient of an expression with respect to independent measurements.

 .. code-block:: julia

-    x = 98.1 ± 12.7
+   julia> x = 98.1 ± 12.7
+   98.1 ± 12.7

-    y = 105.4 ± 25.6
+   julia> y = 105.4 ± 25.6
+   105.4 ± 25.6

-    z = 78.3 ± 14.1
+   julia> z = 78.3 ± 14.1
+   78.3 ± 14.1

-    Measurements.derivative(2x - 4y, x)
+   julia> Measurements.derivative(2x - 4y, x)
-    # => 2.0
+   2.0

-    Measurements.derivative(2x - 4y, y)
+   julia> Measurements.derivative(2x - 4y, y)
-    # => -4.0
+   -4.0

-    Measurements.gradient(2x - 4y, [x, y, z])
+   julia> Measurements.derivative.(log1p(x) + y^2 - cos(x/y), [x, y, z])
-    # => 3-element Array{Float64,1}:
+   3-element Array{Float64,1}:
-    #      2.0
-    #     -4.0
+      0.0177005
+    210.793
-    #      0.0  # The expression does not depend on z
+      0.0       # The expression does not depend on z

 ..
 Tip::

-   The ``Measurements.gradient`` function is useful in order to discover which variable contributes most to the total uncertainty of a given expression, if you want to minimize it.
+   The vectorized version of :func:`Measurements.derivative` is useful in order to discover which variable contributes most to the total uncertainty of a given expression, if you want to minimize it.
 This can be calculated as the `Hadamard (element-wise) product
    <https://en.wikipedia.org/wiki/Hadamard_product_%28matrices%29>`__ between
    the gradient of the expression with respect to the set of variables and the vector of uncertainties of the same variables in the same order.
 For